BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing due to the hot and humid climate, especially from May to September.
-Include sunscreen, a hat, and sunglasses, as the sun can be intense.
-A light scarf or shawl is also useful for covering up when needed or for air-conditioned interiors.
+Include a light scarf or shawl, which can be useful for covering up when entering mosques or for sun protection.
+Don't forget sunscreen and a hat!

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.